ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 In this section, we first outline the experimental setup, the simulation environment, and the metrics used for evaluation.
 Then, we present results evaluating the effectiveness of \armor across three key aspects: (1) The performance of the student encoder in approximating the teacher’s latent state representations without access to privileged information.
 (2) The ability to maintain safe and stable flight under physical attacks.
 (3) Generalization to unseen attack scenarios.

-{\em \textbf{Physical Attacks.}} We evaluate \armor in the presence of 5 different types of physical attacks~\cite{physical-attacks} targeting the GPS, gyroscope, accelerometer, magnetometer, and optical flow sensors of the UAV.
-We simulate realistic physical attacks using RAVAGE~\cite{ravage}, a software tool that supports launching physical attacks that resemble the characteristics of real physical attack signals (attack bias, attack duration, bias pattern).
+{\em \textbf{Physical Attacks.}} We evaluate \armor in the presence of {\em five different types of physical attacks~\cite{physical-attacks}} targeting the GPS, gyroscope, accelerometer, magnetometer, and optical flow sensors of the UAV.
+We simulate realistic physical attacks using RAVAGE~\cite{ravage}, a software tool that supports launching realistic physical attack signals (attack bias, attack duration, bias pattern).
 Table~\ref{tab:attack-params} outlines the attack parameters.

+As summarized in the table, the attacks differ in nature, ranging from drift to oscillatory and random bias patterns, with varying intensity and attack duration.
+This represents different manipulation strategies across sensor modalities, ensuring that evaluation covers a broad spectrum of adversarial conditions rather than variations of a single attack type.
+In addition, we evaluate under stealthy attacks, where small biases accumulate gradually over time to destabilize the UAV.

 {\em \textbf{Simulation Environment.}} We consider a quadcopter operating in 3D space.
 The UAV dynamics are simulated using \texttt{gym-pybullet}~\cite{gympybullet}, an OpenAI Gym-compatible~\cite{openai-gym} environment built on the PyBullet physics engine, which provides a realistic simulation of rigid-body dynamics.
-The system is simulated by discretizing the continuous-time dynamics of the quadcopter~\cite{safe-control-gym}, shown below:

-where $m$ is the mass of the quadcopter, $(T_1, T_2, T_3, T_4)$ are the thrusts generated by the four rotors, $g = 9.81\,\text{m/s}^2$ is the gravitational acceleration, $l = 0.2\,\text{m}$ is the length of the quadcopter arms (distance from center to each rotor), and $I_{xx}, I_{yy}, I_{zz}$ are the moments of inertia about the $x$, $y$, and $z$ axes, respectively.
-We define the state as $O_t$, shown in Table~\ref{tab:input}.
-The action is defined as $a = (T_1, T_2, T_3, T_4)$, representing the thrusts generated by each motor.

-We use a simulation timestep of $0.004s$ to ensure accurate modeling of the UAV’s dynamics.
-Both the state and action spaces are normalized to the range $[-1, 1]$ for all experiments.
-To maintain physical realism, we constrain the absolute differences in thrust commands, which bounds the body angular rates $\dot{\phi}, \dot{\theta}, \dot{\psi}$ to $|\omega| \leq 10,\text{rad/s}$.
+As in prior work~\cite{safe-control-gym}, we use standard quadcopter equations of motion with translational and rotational dynamics.
+We collected privileged information for training using the RAVAGE~\cite{ravage} tool for injecting attacks into UAVs.
+Note that, due to space constraints, we focus on a single vehicle model and present comprehensive results, rather than exploring multiple testbeds and sim-to-real deployment.

+{\em \textbf{Control Objective}}.
 The control objective is to reach a randomly sampled goal position $g$ in 3D space, represented as a sphere with a radius of $0.1\,\text{m}$.
 To guide the UAV towards the goal while ensuring stable and safe flight, we design a shaped reward function that provides incentives for reaching the goal and penalties for unsafe behaviors (Equation~\ref{eqn:reward-func}).